 Anxiety affects many people young and old.
 It is more than just worrying about your financially situation, stressed about work or not wanting to go to school.
-It is an overwhelming feeling that slowly eats away in you consuming your everyday thoughts, actions and wellbeing.
+It is an overwhelming feeling that slowly becomes consuming in your everyday thoughts, actions and wellbeing.
 Anxiety effects your sleep, willingness to participate in group situations, avoiding social gatherings, making friendships, relationships, limiting your potential with a negative mindset, and increasing low self esteem.

 Not that long ago anxiety wasn’t even spoken about, it was often misread as soft, naughty or defiant behaviours, dramatic or unsociable.
 Luckily nowadays there is so much more knowledge on the subject and the stigma has somewhat changed as we continue to learn more and more about mental health.
 Not just limited to adults the amount of children living with anxiety seems to be increasing each year.